TechnicPotato/Major-Projects/README.md

 # Major-Projects
 Just some projects I'll try to spend time on every week.
-## Minor Project: KOL Price Script
+## Minor Project: KOL Barf Script
-### Price Script
+### Barf Script
-- You'd need to search for each iotm in the list, and then do a check with an if statement that appends to a list of discounts and return the list?
-- First iteration might just be return a list of a set percentage discount between the two
+Minor script to automate stuff.
+In Ash.
 ## Current Project : Creating a Web Page
 ### Goals:
 **Doing this to learn some:**